Back to: Home

 • Each person doesn't need to go to an admin or manager to change their timesheet.

-• "Manual adjustments" are still highlighted in a red warning color.
+• "Manual adjustments" are always highlighted with a red warning border.

 To see if a timesheet time's been set by "manual adjustment":

-2. Look for this red warning color indicating a: "manual adjustment"
+4. Look for the red warning border indicating a: "manual adjustment"

 Keep in mind that:

-• The planned time feature remains unaffected.
-Only admins or managers can ever change any planned time on any timesheet.
+• Only admins or managers can ever change any planned time on any timesheet.

 And that's it!
-That's everything you need to know about allowing non-admins to adjust their own timesheets!
+That's everything you need to know about allowing workers to adjust their own timesheets!

 "How do I adjust the time slider steps?"